marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/what-is-antisemitism.md

 Although many Jews have a connection to Israel, having family there, they don't have any part of the conflict.

-Assuming that a Jew is a Zionist, and them having part in the conflict is drawing on antisemitic tropes that Jews are this united collective with a shared agenda, or even a shared mind
+Assuming that a Jew is a Zionist, and them having part in the conflict is drawing on antisemitic tropes that Jews are this united collective with a shared agenda, or even a shared hive mind.

-Jews are humans, as different as any other group of humans.
+Jews are people, as different and diverse as any other group of people.

 ### Blatant hate towards Jews

 Especially in social media, there is a lot of dehumanizing hate directed towards "Zionists" - that happen to be Jewish.
 Indeed, they are targeted for being Jewish as that is synonymous with Zionist.
 Whenever someone is calling a Jew a "small", "dirty", or "nasty" "Zionist" that is immediately evoking antisemitic tropes from both past and present.

-And to further test the "Anti-Zionist": If they only accept a Jew as being a Zionist, and are seeing gentiles as being useful idiots, then they antisemitic.
+And to further test the "Anti-Zionist": If they only accept a Jew as being a Zionist, and are seeing gentiles as being useful idiots that have been subjected to "Zionist propaganda", then they antisemitic.

-The point is that is's hate towards a "Zionist" for being a Jew - not for a Jew happening to be a Zionist - which most are.
+The point is that it's hate towards a "Zionist" for being a Jew - not a Jew happening to be a Zionist - which most Jews are.

 ### When is it legit criticism of Israel?